Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

 + For example:
     + For every med item in data["medicines"], append med['price'] to a list called prices (could also use comprehension to directly create prices).
     + Return len(prices) / sum(prices)

+## Highlights
++ Not terribly impressive but I'm glad I restructured the code when wanting to reuse fetchAllMedicines for something else rather than just rewriting the function's body.
+Was tempted to do that because it was easy, but it would've made for some pretty dirty looking code.
+Functions that have a single task are very reusable.
+I can't imagine an entire codebase where various functionalities are just rewritten because it was easy at the time.
+Such systems can be incredibly difficult to maintain and improve on over time.
++ Also liked how I made sure to check first if a medicine is present before allowing it to be added.